Bushy Park is looking for some dyke or queer musicians who want to play bluegrass and country music with us.

 Bushy Park is a Vancouver, Canada based dyke country band that does gender-flips on country classics and originals in a feel good, friendly style.
 We are a working band that plays gigs festivals, dances, weddings.
 We model our general musical ethics on Dolly Parton.

 We love making music with dykes.
 We love taking this amazing working-class story musical tradition and adding a queer bend to it.
-Bushy Park has been lucky enough to rehearse outdoors all last spring and summer, and in a highly ventilated distanced, masked space during the fall up until the December restrictions.
-We had an amazing socially distanced Pride pop up concert in the park in 2020, and another early fall pop-up concert in a park.
+Bushy Park has been lucky enough to rehearse outdoors and in a highly ventilated distanced, masked space durng the pandemic.
+We have had some outdoor gigs during the pandemic and are looking forward to performing more as precautions permit.

-We are looking to start up rehearsals shortly and need some new gals – guitar, banjo, drums, mandolin and/or bass would be great.
+We are looking for musicians – guitar, banjo, drums, mandolin and/or bass would be great.

 What it’s like to be in our band

 Rehearsals (and gigs) are fun, professional and joyful.
 We get to grow in our skills and instrument, no one is required to be perfect, but we do our best and we work on it at home if we need to.
 We spend a lot of time in rehearsals laughing, collaborating and feeling the joy of making music together.
 We do what the music needs to sound good, even if it means playing the same chords rhythmically for many bars.
 There are some solos, and a lot of good ensemble music that clicks.
 If you write a song that fits the style (feel good quirky country) and our lead vocalist can make it work, we’ll likely perform it.